How To Make Defective Work Equipment Accident And Injury Claims? – Accident At Work Due To Defective Equipment Guide

 A Guide To Defective Work Equipment Accident And Injury Claims

 All employers owe a duty of care to their employees under the Provision of Use of Work Equipment Regulations (PUWER) 1998.
-This legislation ensures, among other principles, that reasonable steps are taken by employers to protect staff from various workplace accidents, such as those involving dangerous equipment at work.
-Further, the legislation also requires employers to conduct regular risk assessments and inspections of all tools, machinery and other such workplace equipment that staff use both on and off-site.
-If these principles are not upheld, it could increase the chances of an employee becoming injured at work.
+This legislation ensures, among other principles, that reasonable steps are taken in line with health and safety regulations to protect staff from various workplace accidents, such as those involving potentially dangerous equipment at work.

 • Conduct regular maintenance of all equipment.